firefly.data_reader.Reader

 returns a list of strings,

-otherwise the output of runningfirefly/bin/make_new_repo.sh
+[target]ifinit_git_pages=Falseotherwise the output of runningfirefly/bin/make_new_repo.sh.- Return type

 list of str